marianarossi/ceramics-ecommerce-react/README.md

   Fast build times with Vite’s optimized bundling and hot module replacement.

 - **React Router:**
-  Declaratively manage routes for public pages (like login and signup) and protected areas (like home, product lists, and category management).
+  Declaratively manage routes for public pages (like home, login and signup) and protected areas (like user management and checkout pages).

 - **UI Libraries:**
   - **Bootstrap:** Provides a responsive grid system and prebuilt styles for rapid UI development.